lionel68/STAN-BES-2017/readme.md

 * plyr
 * MASS

-In addition **windows** users will most certainly need to install the RTools, please follow the instruction given on [this page](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows).
+In addition **windows** users will most certainly need to install RTools, please follow the instruction given on [this page](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows).

 To ensure a smooth start in the coding session check if you can run Stan models from R by running: